 Installing MidPoint Server From Distribution Package

-There are also alternative installation methods, such as use of Containers or installing from a source code build.
+There are also alternative installation methods, such as Containers or installing from a building from the source code.

 MidPoint 4.0 and later

 This guide applies to midPoint 4.0 and later.
-For guides that apply to older releases please see the release notes.
+For older releases, see Release Notes.

 Before You Start